How To Clean A Hydration Bladder The Easy Way

 Step 2: Clean the hydration bladder, tubes, and valve with brushes

-Using dishwashing liquid, I use the brushes from the reservoir cleaning kit to scrub the inside of the reservoir and the tubes.
-At this time, I disconnected the bite valve, straw tubes, and reservoir.
+Using dishwashing liquid, I use the brushes from the reservoir cleaning kit to scrub the inside of the reservoir, mouthpiece, and tubes.
+At this time, I disconnect the bite valve, straw tubes, and reservoir.

 And I use the larger brush to scrub the inside of the reservoir, again with some dishwashing soap.
 Pay close attention to the corners and edges of the reservoir, where dirt and mold are most likely to build up.